moves-rwth/nitwit-validator/README.md

 ## Docker
 For ease of usage, we provide a Docker image for our tool.
-To build it, install Docker and run `docker build . -r nitwit:latest` in the project root directory.
+To build it, install Docker and run `docker build . -t nitwit:latest` in the project root directory.
 Docker builds NITWIT in a Ubuntu 18.04 container and builds it with debug configuration enabled.
 This lets you see the explored trace and resolved assumptions during validation.